What Can I Do To Honor Mental Health And Anxiety Awareness Month?

 Takeaway

 Anxiety disorders can occur in many different forms, but all have the potential to cause distress and interfere with mental health and daily functioning.
-Participating in official or unofficial events to raise funds for or spread information and awareness about this category of mental illnesses can be a helpful way to take part in observances for anxiety awareness and other mental health awareness campaigns.
-Observing mental health awareness month is one way to support those with mental illness.
+Participating in events like Mental Health Awareness Month to raise awareness about this category of mental illnesses can be a helpful way to take part in observances for anxiety awareness and other mental health awareness campaigns.
+Mental Health Awareness Month can also be a time to take steps to care for your own mental health.
+This may involve seeking the support of a compassionate therapist, either in person or online.
+Take the first step toward finding professional support and reach out to BetterHelp today.

 Regulate anxiety in a compassionate environment